Updated July 11, 2023

 Typically, the calculation of SR depends on various factors, such as the asset’s market value in the market right now and shortly.
 The movement in an asset’s SR indicates its demand and supply in the market.
 As such, the spot rate of an asset varies frequently, and at times, it may also witness drastic change owing to some significant event or news about it.

 SR is usually helpful in the context of forwarding and futures contracts.
 Under certain circumstances, the buyers and sellers in the market are apprehensive about the prices of the commodities.
 Hence, they wish to lock in the desired strike price of an item at some future date by using forward and future contracts.
 In this way, the buyers and sellers limit their downside risk in a market where the commodity price frequently fluctuates due to supply and demand mismatch.
-Now, on the day of the transaction, the commodities will be sold and purchased at the strike price, irrespective of the spot price on that date.
-The market situation is known as contango if the contract’s strike price is higher than the expected spot price.
-At the same time, the opposite market situation is known as backwardation.
+On the day of the transaction, the buyers and sellers will execute the sale and purchase of commodities at the strike price, regardless of the spot price on that date.
+The market situation is contango if the contract’s strike price exceeds the expected spot price.
+Conversely, if the expected spot price is higher than the strike price, it is backwardation.

 Examples of Spot Rate